100+ Best Fundraising Ideas for Everyone in 2024

 10. Raffle Fun

-Turn this classic fundraiser college students-approved by sourcing interesting prizes.
+Turn this classic fundraiser into a college student-approved fundraising activity by sourcing interesting prizes.

-Most people are willing to spend a dollar or two if there’s a chance they might win a prize.
-Sell raffle tickets online before the event day to excite more students.
+Most people are willing to spend a dollar or two (or even a little more) if there’s a chance they might win a prize.
+Sell raffle tickets both online and in person to reach even more students!

 Fundraising Potential: ++